ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 let apiInstance = new SpoonacularApi.DefaultApi();
 let opts = {
-  'minCarbs': 10, // Number | The minimum number of carbohydrates in grams the recipe must have.
+  'minCarbs': 10, // Number | The minimum amount of carbohydrates in grams the recipe must have.
-  'maxCarbs': 100, // Number | The maximum number of carbohydrates in grams the recipe can have.
+  'maxCarbs': 100, // Number | The maximum amount of carbohydrates in grams the recipe can have.
-  'minProtein': 10, // Number | The minimum number of protein in grams the recipe must have.
+  'minProtein': 10, // Number | The minimum amount of protein in grams the recipe must have.
-  'maxProtein': 100, // Number | The maximum number of protein in grams the recipe can have.
+  'maxProtein': 100, // Number | The maximum amount of protein in grams the recipe can have.
-  'minCalories': 50, // Number | The minimum number of calories the recipe must have.
+  'minCalories': 50, // Number | The minimum amount of calories the recipe must have.
-  'maxCalories': 800, // Number | The maximum number of calories the recipe can have.
+  'maxCalories': 800, // Number | The maximum amount of calories the recipe can have.
-  'minFat': 1, // Number | The minimum number of fat in grams the recipe must have.
+  'minFat': 1, // Number | The minimum amount of fat in grams the recipe must have.
-  'maxFat': 100, // Number | The maximum number of fat in grams the recipe can have.
+  'maxFat': 100, // Number | The maximum amount of fat in grams the recipe can have.
-  'minAlcohol': 0, // Number | The minimum number of alcohol in grams the recipe must have.
+  'minAlcohol': 0, // Number | The minimum amount of alcohol in grams the recipe must have.
-  'maxAlcohol': 100, // Number | The maximum number of alcohol in grams the recipe must have.
+  'maxAlcohol': 100, // Number | The maximum amount of alcohol in grams the recipe can have.
-  'minCaffeine': 0, // Number | The minimum number of milligrams of caffeine the recipe must have.
+  'minCaffeine': 0, // Number | The minimum amount of caffeine in milligrams the recipe must have.
-  'maxCaffeine': 100, // Number | The maximum number of alcohol in grams the recipe must have.
+  'maxCaffeine': 100, // Number | The maximum amount of caffeine in milligrams the recipe can have.
-  'minCopper': 0, // Number | The minimum number of copper in milligrams the recipe must have.
+  'minCopper': 0, // Number | The minimum amount of copper in milligrams the recipe must have.
-  'maxCopper': 100, // Number | The maximum number of copper in milligrams the recipe must have.
+  'maxCopper': 100, // Number | The maximum amount of copper in milligrams the recipe can have.
-  'minCalcium': 0, // Number | The minimum number of calcium in milligrams the recipe must have.
+  'minCalcium': 0, // Number | The minimum amount of calcium in milligrams the recipe must have.
-  'maxCalcium': 100, // Number | The maximum number of calcium in milligrams the recipe must have.
+  'maxCalcium': 100, // Number | The maximum amount of calcium in milligrams the recipe can have.
-  'minCholine': 0, // Number | The minimum number of choline in milligrams the recipe must have.
+  'minCholine': 0, // Number | The minimum amount of choline in milligrams the recipe must have.
-  'maxCholine': 100, // Number | The maximum number of choline in milligrams the recipe can have.
+  'maxCholine': 100, // Number | The maximum amount of choline in milligrams the recipe can have.
-  'minCholesterol': 0, // Number | The minimum number of cholesterol in milligrams the recipe must have.
+  'minCholesterol': 0, // Number | The minimum amount of cholesterol in milligrams the recipe must have.
-  'maxCholesterol': 100, // Number | The maximum number of cholesterol in milligrams the recipe must have.
+  'maxCholesterol': 100, // Number | The maximum amount of cholesterol in milligrams the recipe can have.
-  'minFluoride': 0, // Number | The minimum number of fluoride in milligrams the recipe must have.
+  'minFluoride': 0, // Number | The minimum amount of fluoride in milligrams the recipe must have.
-  'maxFluoride': 100, // Number | The maximum number of fluoride in milligrams the recipe can have.
+  'maxFluoride': 100, // Number | The maximum amount of fluoride in milligrams the recipe can have.
-  'minSaturatedFat': 0, // Number | The minimum number of saturated fat in grams the recipe must have.
+  'minSaturatedFat': 0, // Number | The minimum amount of saturated fat in grams the recipe must have.
-  'maxSaturatedFat': 100, // Number | The maximum number of saturated fat in grams the recipe must have.
+  'maxSaturatedFat': 100, // Number | The maximum amount of saturated fat in grams the recipe can have.
-  'minVitaminA': 0, // Number | The minimum number of Vitamin A in IU the recipe must have.
+  'minVitaminA': 0, // Number | The minimum amount of Vitamin A in IU the recipe must have.
-  'maxVitaminA': 100, // Number | The maximum number of Vitamin A in IU the recipe must have.
+  'maxVitaminA': 100, // Number | The maximum amount of Vitamin A in IU the recipe can have.
-  'minVitaminC': 0, // Number | The minimum number of Vitamin C milligrams the recipe must have.
+  'minVitaminC': 0, // Number | The minimum amount of Vitamin C in milligrams the recipe must have.
-  'maxVitaminC': 100, // Number | The maximum number of Vitamin C in milligrams the recipe can have.
+  'maxVitaminC': 100, // Number | The maximum amount of Vitamin C in milligrams the recipe can have.
-  'minVitaminD': 0, // Number | The minimum number of Vitamin D in micrograms the recipe must have.
+  'minVitaminD': 0, // Number | The minimum amount of Vitamin D in micrograms the recipe must have.
-  'maxVitaminD': 100, // Number | The maximum number of Vitamin D in micrograms the recipe must have.
+  'maxVitaminD': 100, // Number | The maximum amount of Vitamin D in micrograms the recipe can have.
-  'minVitaminE': 0, // Number | The minimum number of Vitamin E in milligrams the recipe must have.
+  'minVitaminE': 0, // Number | The minimum amount of Vitamin E in milligrams the recipe must have.
-  'maxVitaminE': 100, // Number | The maximum number of Vitamin E in milligrams the recipe must have.
+  'maxVitaminE': 100, // Number | The maximum amount of Vitamin E in milligrams the recipe can have.
-  'minVitaminK': 0, // Number | The minimum number of Vitamin K in micrograms the recipe must have.
+  'minVitaminK': 0, // Number | The minimum amount of Vitamin K in micrograms the recipe must have.
-  'maxVitaminK': 100, // Number | The maximum number of Vitamin K in micrograms the recipe must have.
+  'maxVitaminK': 100, // Number | The maximum amount of Vitamin K in micrograms the recipe can have.
-  'minVitaminB1': 0, // Number | The minimum number of Vitamin B1 in milligrams the recipe must have.
+  'minVitaminB1': 0, // Number | The minimum amount of Vitamin B1 in milligrams the recipe must have.
-  'maxVitaminB1': 100, // Number | The maximum number of Vitamin B1 in milligrams the recipe must have.
+  'maxVitaminB1': 100, // Number | The maximum amount of Vitamin B1 in milligrams the recipe can have.
-  'minVitaminB2': 0, // Number | The minimum number of Vitamin B2 in milligrams the recipe must have.
+  'minVitaminB2': 0, // Number | The minimum amount of Vitamin B2 in milligrams the recipe must have.
-  'maxVitaminB2': 100, // Number | The maximum number of Vitamin B2 in milligrams the recipe must have.
+  'maxVitaminB2': 100, // Number | The maximum amount of Vitamin B2 in milligrams the recipe can have.
-  'minVitaminB5': 0, // Number | The minimum number of Vitamin B5 in milligrams the recipe must have.
+  'minVitaminB5': 0, // Number | The minimum amount of Vitamin B5 in milligrams the recipe must have.
-  'maxVitaminB5': 100, // Number | The maximum number of Vitamin B5 in milligrams the recipe can have.
+  'maxVitaminB5': 100, // Number | The maximum amount of Vitamin B5 in milligrams the recipe can have.
-  'minVitaminB3': 0, // Number | The minimum number of Vitamin B3 in milligrams the recipe must have.
+  'minVitaminB3': 0, // Number | The minimum amount of Vitamin B3 in milligrams the recipe must have.
-  'maxVitaminB3': 100, // Number | The maximum number of Vitamin B3 in milligrams the recipe can have.
+  'maxVitaminB3': 100, // Number | The maximum amount of Vitamin B3 in milligrams the recipe can have.
-  'minVitaminB6': 0, // Number | The minimum number of Vitamin B6 in milligrams the recipe must have.
+  'minVitaminB6': 0, // Number | The minimum amount of Vitamin B6 in milligrams the recipe must have.
-  'maxVitaminB6': 100, // Number | The maximum number of Vitamin B6 in milligrams the recipe can have.
+  'maxVitaminB6': 100, // Number | The maximum amount of Vitamin B6 in milligrams the recipe can have.
-  'minVitaminB12': 0, // Number | The minimum number of Vitamin B12 in micrograms the recipe must have.
+  'minVitaminB12': 0, // Number | The minimum amount of Vitamin B12 in micrograms the recipe must have.
-  'maxVitaminB12': 100, // Number | The maximum number of Vitamin B12 in micrograms the recipe must have.
+  'maxVitaminB12': 100, // Number | The maximum amount of Vitamin B12 in micrograms the recipe can have.
-  'minFiber': 0, // Number | The minimum number of fiber in grams the recipe must have.
+  'minFiber': 0, // Number | The minimum amount of fiber in grams the recipe must have.
-  'maxFiber': 100, // Number | The maximum number of fiber in grams the recipe must have.
+  'maxFiber': 100, // Number | The maximum amount of fiber in grams the recipe can have.
-  'minFolate': 0, // Number | The minimum number of folate in grams the recipe must have.
+  'minFolate': 0, // Number | The minimum amount of folate in grams the recipe must have.
-  'maxFolate': 100, // Number | The maximum number of folate in grams the recipe must have.
+  'maxFolate': 100, // Number | The maximum amount of folate in grams the recipe can have.
-  'minFolicAcid': 0, // Number | The minimum number of folic acid in grams the recipe must have.
+  'minFolicAcid': 0, // Number | The minimum amount of folic acid in grams the recipe must have.
-  'maxFolicAcid': 100, // Number | The maximum number of folic acid in grams the recipe must have.
+  'maxFolicAcid': 100, // Number | The maximum amount of folic acid in grams the recipe can have.
-  'minIodine': 0, // Number | The minimum number of Iodine in grams the recipe must have.
+  'minIodine': 0, // Number | The minimum amount of iodine in grams the recipe must have.
-  'maxIodine': 100, // Number | The maximum number of iodine in grams the recipe must have.
+  'maxIodine': 100, // Number | The maximum amount of iodine in grams the recipe can have.
-  'minIron': 0, // Number | The minimum number of iron in milligrams the recipe must have.
+  'minIron': 0, // Number | The minimum amount of iron in milligrams the recipe must have.
-  'maxIron': 100, // Number | The maximum number of iron in milligrams the recipe can have.
+  'maxIron': 100, // Number | The maximum amount of iron in milligrams the recipe can have.
-  'minMagnesium': 0, // Number | The minimum number of magnesium in milligrams the recipe must have.
+  'minMagnesium': 0, // Number | The minimum amount of magnesium in milligrams the recipe must have.
-  'maxMagnesium': 100, // Number | The maximum number of magnesium in milligrams the recipe can have.
+  'maxMagnesium': 100, // Number | The maximum amount of magnesium in milligrams the recipe can have.
-  'minManganese': 0, // Number | The minimum number of manganese in milligrams the recipe must have.
+  'minManganese': 0, // Number | The minimum amount of manganese in milligrams the recipe must have.
-  'maxManganese': 100, // Number | The maximum number of manganese in milligrams the recipe can have.
+  'maxManganese': 100, // Number | The maximum amount of manganese in milligrams the recipe can have.
-  'minPhosphorus': 0, // Number | The minimum number of phosphorus in milligrams the recipe must have.
+  'minPhosphorus': 0, // Number | The minimum amount of phosphorus in milligrams the recipe must have.
-  'maxPhosphorus': 100, // Number | The maximum number of phosphorus in milligrams the recipe can have.
+  'maxPhosphorus': 100, // Number | The maximum amount of phosphorus in milligrams the recipe can have.
-  'minPotassium': 0, // Number | The minimum number of potassium in milligrams the recipe must have.
+  'minPotassium': 0, // Number | The minimum amount of potassium in milligrams the recipe must have.
-  'maxPotassium': 100, // Number | The maximum number of potassium in milligrams the recipe can have.
+  'maxPotassium': 100, // Number | The maximum amount of potassium in milligrams the recipe can have.
-  'minSelenium': 0, // Number | The minimum number of selenium in grams the recipe must have.
+  'minSelenium': 0, // Number | The minimum amount of selenium in grams the recipe must have.
-  'maxSelenium': 100, // Number | The maximum number of selenium in grams the recipe must have.
+  'maxSelenium': 100, // Number | The maximum amount of selenium in grams the recipe can have.
-  'minSodium': 0, // Number | The minimum number of sodium in milligrams the recipe must have.
+  'minSodium': 0, // Number | The minimum amount of sodium in milligrams the recipe must have.
-  'maxSodium': 100, // Number | The maximum number of sodium in milligrams the recipe must have.
+  'maxSodium': 100, // Number | The maximum amount of sodium in milligrams the recipe can have.
-  'minSugar': 0, // Number | The minimum number of sugar in grams the recipe must have.
+  'minSugar': 0, // Number | The minimum amount of sugar in grams the recipe must have.
-  'maxSugar': 100, // Number | The maximum number of sugar in grams the recipe must have.
+  'maxSugar': 100, // Number | The maximum amount of sugar in grams the recipe can have.
-  'minZinc': 0, // Number | The minimum number of zinc in milligrams the recipe must have.
+  'minZinc': 0, // Number | The minimum amount of zinc in milligrams the recipe must have.
-  'maxZinc': 100, // Number | The maximum number of zinc in milligrams the recipe can have.
+  'maxZinc': 100, // Number | The maximum amount of zinc in milligrams the recipe can have.
   'offset': 0, // Number | The offset number for paging (between 0 and 990).
   '_number': 10, // Number | The number of expected results (between 1 and 100).
   'random': false, // Boolean | If true, every request will give you a random set of recipes within the requested limits.
-  'limitLicense': true // Boolean | Whether the recipes should have an open license that allows for displaying with proper attribution.
+  'limitLicense': true // Boolean | Whether the recipes should have an open license that allows display with proper attribution.
 };
 apiInstance.searchRecipesByNutrients(opts, (error, data, response) => {
   if (error) {